ignlg/pingkeeper/README.md

     -m, --max-errors <max-errors>
             Maximum number of command errors in a row, 0 for infinite [default: 0]

-        --ping-every <n>
+        --network-every <n>
-            Check ping again after this amount of seconds from the latest success [default: 5]
+            Check network again after this amount of seconds from the latest success [default: 5]

         --ping-opt <opts>
             Options for ping command [default: -c1]

+        --port <port>
+            Port to connect on every host, only valid without --use-ping [default: 53]

         --wait-after-exec <seconds>
             Seconds to check ping after executing command [default: 5]